denis-at-langchain/langgraph-newrelic-mre/README.md

 - View New Relic agent logs in deployment output

 ### Uvicorn-related New Relic errors (AttributeError, hook conflicts)
-- **These are now prevented** by the protected hook wrapper in `agent.py`
+- **These are now prevented** by the `ResilientUvicornHook` in `agent.py`
-- The wrapper safely delays hook initialization until after New Relic is ready
+- The hook safely delays real hook loading until after New Relic is initialized
-- Full Uvicorn instrumentation is preserved, including thread pool metrics
+- Full Uvicorn and transaction instrumentation is preserved
+- Thread pool metrics and connection handling are tracked
-- If initialization still fails, verify that `agent.py` includes the `ProtectedUvicornHook` class
+- If you see hook errors, verify that `ResilientUvicornHook` is properly installed in `agent.py`

 ## Support